The Center for Cognitive and Brain Sciences is pleased to offer a seed grant competition to Center members.

 - Proposed budget with brief explanation

 Winning PIs will be invited to submit a full proposal for award consideration.
-A full proposal should consist of the following:
+A full proposal should consist of the following elements:

 - 5 pages research description